richardgalvez/aws-eks-lab/README.md

 ### EKS Cluster

-- Running Kubernetes version 1.31 (current for EKS as of 2/4/2025)
+- Running Kubernetes version 1.32 (current for EKS as of 2/8/2025)
 - Two private and public subnets within two availability zones using NAT Gateway

+### To-Do

+- Implement a NAT Instance rather than a NAT Gateway